Kenny512px/E-commerce-Sales-Analysis-Report/README.md

 **Key Insights:**

-- **Chronic Underperformance:** Categories such as Tables and Bookcases continue to underperform, and in 2023, their figures indicate significant drag.
+- **Chronic Underperformance:** Categories such as Tables and Bookcases continue to underperform and in 2023, their figures indicate significant drag.
 - **Strategic Implication:** These product lines should be re-examined and potentially repositioned or de-prioritized to free up resources.

 ---